HaywardMorihara/2021FebGameJam/README.md

 [https://itch.io/jam/gdfgs-monthly-game-jam-2](https://itch.io/jam/gdfgs-monthly-game-jam-2)

 # Polishing TODOS:
-- Orient so start button not in the way of labels
 - Show tile grid
 - Make unmovable tiles distinct, but not hard to look at
 - Walker animation